TUM-DSE/research-work-info/checklist.md

 * [ ] Prepared the intermediate talk covering the problem statement, related work, and a "strawman" design (see [Talk instructions](talk/README.md))
 * [ ] Gave the intermediate talk to my advisors and supervisor
+  * The talk should be around 10 mins.

 ## Towards submission